Seeed-Studio/wiki-documents/docs/Beagle_Bone/BeagleBone-Green-Gateway.md

 When the flashing is complete, all 4 USRx LEDs will be **off**.
 The latest Debian flasher images automatically power down the board upon completion.
 This can take up to **10 minutes**.
 Power-down your board, remove the SD card and apply power again to be complete.

-## Grove for Seeed Studio BeagleBone® Green
+## Grove for Seeed Studio BeagleBone® Green Gateway

 Grove is a modular, standardized connecter prototyping system.
 Grove takes a building block approach to assembling electronics.
 Compared to the jumper or solder based system, it is easier to connect, experiment and build and simplifies the learning system, but not to the point where it becomes dumbed down.
 Some of the other prototype systems out there takes the level down to building blocks.
 Good stuff to be learned that way, but the Grove system allows you to build real systems.
 It requires some learning and expertise to hook things up.

-Below listed the Grove modules that work well with Seeed Studio BeagleBone® Green.
+Below listed the Grove modules that work well with Seeed Studio BeagleBone® Green Gateway.

 |SKU        |Name|Interface|link|
 |-----------|-----|-----|----------|